oclif/oclif.github.io/docs/base_class.md

   async init() {
     // do some initialization

-    // [NOTE] When called from the base class, this.parse must always be passed this.constructor as an argument.
+    // NOTE!!!
+When called from the base class, this.parse must always be passed this.constructor as an argument.
 Otherwise, derived classes are unable to safely add arguments and flags. (see https://github.com/oclif/oclif/issues/225)
     // typescript alias: const {flags} = this.parse(this.constructor as Input<typeof BaseCommand.flags>);
     const {flags} = this.parse(this.constructor)
     this.flags = flags